Skip to main content

 Richie Cotton

-Richie helps organizations get from a vague sense of "hey we ought to get better at using data" to having realistic plans to become successful data-driven organizations.
-He's been a data scientist since before it was called data science, and has written several books and created many DataCamp courses on the subject.
+Richie helps individuals and organizations get better at using data and AI.
+He's been a data scientist since before it was called data science, and has written two books and created many DataCamp courses on the subject.
+He is a host of the DataFramed podcast, and runs DataCamp's webinar program.

 Key quotes